All Humans Are Welcome Here!

 Digital Cycling Cap Patterns Now Available!

 People have been requesting this product for years, and I’ve finally made it!
 My two cycling cap sewing patterns — with the best instructions, templates, and style/fit available — are now downloadable as PDFs.
 You can buy, print, and be cutting and sewing within minutes from now!
 Check them out: These patterns include the same templates and guidelines that I follow when sewing caps in my studio.
 They even include instructions on how to add a cozy earflap for cold-weather riding.
 I worked for several years ironing out hiccups and honing the style so that these would look and fit great on everyone.
 The patterns print out on letter sized (or A4) paper.
-Just make sure to print at 100%… continue reading
+Just make sure to print at 100% – no shrinking to fit.
+Please note my patterns and designs are protected by copyright and intended for personal use continue reading…

 White 970 human whisperer